Fun Facts

 In 2016, I earned my Masters in Health and Wellness Coaching from Maryland University of Integrative Health, with a focus in integrative health practices.

 In 2018, I graduated from The George Washington University with a Master of Science Health Sciences in Integrative Medicine, which included completing modules from the American Association for Anti-Aging Medicine (A4M) covering endocrinology, cardiology/cardiovascular, neurology, gastroenterology, and environmental health.
+I earned a nomination for the Outstanding Student Award and was inducted into the Alpha Eta Honor Society.

 In 2019, I passed the national board exam for health and wellness coaches, written in conjunction with the Medical Board of Examiners, earning my coaching credential.

-As an NBC-HWC, I play an active role in helping those suffering with, and those looking to prevent, chronic disease and associated risks by implementing lasting behavior changes in conjunction with evidence-based medical recommendations.
+As an NBC-HWC, I played an active role in helping those suffering with, and those looking to prevent, chronic disease and associated risks by implementing lasting behavior changes in conjunction with evidence-based medical recommendations.
 My past experience includes helping patients struggling with inflammatory diseases and hormone imbalances create strategies to improve their wellness.
 I’ve also worked with active and reserve service members in the areas of nutrition, physical activity, stress management, and other lifestyle factors that supported them in passing their physical training (PT) tests.

 Today, I combine my nutrition training together with my integrative medicine and health coaching masters degrees to help clients going through menopause feel like their younger self, full of life and energy, utilizing evidence-based functional nutrition therapy and through making critical lifestyle changes.
+Aside from hormone health, my interests include GI health, autoimmunity conditions (especially Hashimoto’s Disease), and metabolic dysfunction.

 My Approach